How to Upload Video to Google Drive and Share Link (Step-by-Step Guide)

 - Click Copy link, then Done.

 Send this one link to your team, client, or class.
-They open the sheet, see every video listed, and click whichever link they need, without you sending anything separately.
+They can open the sheet, see every video listed, and click the links they need.

 Conclusion